mui/base-ui/docs/data/base/components/number-field/number-field.md

 ### Default value

-When the number field is uncontrolled, the `defaultValue` prop sets the initial value of the input.
+When Number Field is uncontrolled, the `defaultValue` prop sets the initial value of the input.

 ```jsx
 <NumberField.Root defaultValue={10}>